Corn Kings and One-Horse Thieves

 Illinois past and present, as seen by James Krohe Jr.

 Buildings are things, artifacts, places, symbols, landmarks, investments.
 They matter, but the stewardship of Springfield's stock of buildings by public officials and private owners was so indifferent as to be derelict.
-My exasperation about this was pretty much constant, as is obvious in these pieces about building design, naming, and historic preservation and restoration.
+My exasperation about this was pretty much constant over more than four decades, as is obvious in these pieces about building design, naming, and historic preservation and restoration.

 Click on the title for the full article.

 To leave an article and return to this page, click on your browser's back button or click on "Springfield buildings" under "Springfield" on the topics menu.

 The case for restoring the old state armory